-5.AUTHORIZED RECREATIONAL/SKILLBUILDING PROGRAMS
+5. AUTHORIZED RECREATIONAL/SKILLBUILDING PROGRAMS

-Where a school board chooses to enter into an agreement with a provider to deliver an authorized recreational and skill building program, the school board must ensure that the following programming requirements set out below are included in the agreement between the school board and the recreation program provider.
+Where a school board chooses to enter into an agreement with a provider to deliver an authorized recreational and skill building program, the school board must ensure that the following programming requirements set out below are included in the agreement between the schoolboard and the authorized recreational skill building program provider.